MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/failoverclusters/Test-Cluster.md

 ### -Force

 Runs the cmdlet without prompting for confirmation.
 By default the cmdlet will ask for confirmation from the user before proceeding.
+When combined with the **Disk** or **Pool** parameters, the disks or storage pool is taken offline for the duration of the storage tests.

 ```yaml
 Type: SwitchParameter